Multi-Touch Attribution vs Conversion Modelling: What’s the difference?

 Although both solutions aim to serve similar purposes, they have different requirements and limitations.

-To put it simply, if you’re keen on getting an increased visibility of the true value of your paid media campaigns, a better ability to use Smart Bidding strategies and expand targeting to all valuable users, not just those who converted within one cookie, we suggest you review Conversion Modelling.
+To put it simply, if you’re keen on getting an increased visibility of the true value of your paid media campaigns, along with AI-generated budget allocation recommendations, we suggest you review SegmentStream.
 MTA can of course still be used, however, it is extremely limited in its ability to handle cross-browser, cross-device, ITP and other cookie limitations.
-If you’re tired of fighting ITP, complex customer journeys, and are looking for a new way to assess your Marketing Mix while sending more signals to the publisher bidding engines, Conversion Modelling is something you might want to try.
+If you’re tired of fighting ITP, complex customer journeys, and are looking for a new way to assess and optimise your Marketing Mix - SegmentStream is something you might want to try.